 Product development under your management should move the needle.
 Everything you are doing should improve the user experience and contribute to achieving business goals, whether that is increased revenue, more downloads, or making a product more “sticky.”

-In many ways, your responsibilities are to translate business goals into practical development objectives.
+In many ways, your product manager responsibilities are to translate business goals into practical development objectives.

-Achieving product-market fit is an ongoing process, and something a product manager should be invested in and spend time working on.
+Achieving a product-market fit is an ongoing process and something a product manager should be invested in and spend time working on.

 In some companies, you could be working with a product marketing manager.
 In other cases, you could be working directly with marketing or sales managers.
 Whichever way your role fits within an organizational chart, the aim of this working dynamic is to make sure that the product is aligned with the needs of sales and marketing.